Kotlin/KEEP/proposals/stdlib/proposal-template.md

 ## Dependencies

-Does the API depends on something missing from the core of Kotlin standard library?
-For example types in JDK (6,7,8,...) or something JS-specific.
+What are the dependencies of the proposed API:

+* a subset of Kotlin Standard Library available on all supported platforms.
+* JDK-specific dependencies, specify minimum JDK version.
+* JS-specific dependencies.

 ## Placement